 Rowing Basics

 Here are a few brief descriptions of sweep rowing and sculling, recommended clothes, and power snacks.
-For more detailed information on coxswain commands and boats, see our Rowing Terminology or print a copy of it as a PDF (includes details about boats and coxswain commands).
+For more detailed information on coxswain commands and boats, see our Learn to Row page or print a copy of it as a PDF (includes details about boats, terminoilogy, and coxswain commands).

 Types of Rowing

 • Sweep rowing.
-Each rower uses both hands on a single long blade and rows on one side of the boat.
+Each rower uses both hands on a single long blade extending from one side of the boat.

 Many members are involved in both kinds of rowing as well as paddling.
 BIAC's crew teams offer opportunities for coached practices and racing in both sweep and sculling.
 We run and attend races throughout the year.